pragmagrid/pragma_boot/README.rst

     Note that for Amazon S3, the file must be publicly accessible.
 Do not omit http:// or https://

 * **cloudfront** - virtual images are hosted on Amazon CloudFront with automatic signed url creation.
-  This repository class requires the following settings :
+  This repository class requires the following settings:

   * **repository_url** : CloudFront `domain name` of the distribution to use.
     Can be found on AWS CloudFront Console. **Do not omit http:// or https://**